PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

     id
     name
     expires_at
+    user_id
   }
 }
 ```

-## Use and Persistence of Service Account Keys
+## Use and Persistence of Service Account Keys in Agents

-Service account keys are generally used by Prefect Agents and flows to communicate with Prefect Cloud.
-A service account key is provided to an agent at start and every time it deploys a flow to run it is given that key that it then uses to communicate state back to Prefect Cloud.
-This means that whenever a service account key is revoked, all agents and flows which are currently using it are unable to communicate with Prefect Cloud and will need to be started with a new key in order to resume their work.
+Prefect Agents and Flows use Service Account API Keys to authenticate with Prefect Cloud.
+A Service Account API Key is provided to an agent at start, and each agent provides its API Key to flows that it starts.
+Therefore, when a Service Account API Key is revoked (or the associated Service Account is removed), all agents and flows relying upon it will fail to authenticate with Prefect Cloud, and will need to be started with a new key.

 There are a few ways in which you can give a service account key to an agent.
 Each method has an extra level of persistence.